geode-sdk/docs/cpp/declarations.md

 ## Declarations

-Unlike a lot of modern languages, C++ is what is known as **single-pass**; meaning that it goes through your source code from the top of the file to the bottom of the file only once, and it doesn't perform any sort of lookahead to know what there will be in the file later on.
+Unlike a lot of modern languages, C++ doesn't lookahead very often to know what there will be in the file later on.
 Due to this, you sometimes have to manually tell the compiler know what's coming up, as you can't always define symbols immediately.

 A **declaration** is a short piece of code that tells the C++ compiler that something exists somewhere in your codebase: